Strictly Come Dancing 2024 line-up ‘revealed’

 An investigation into these allegations then found that Graziano Di Prima, who was sacked from the show earlier this month, had kicked Zara McDermott in training during last year’s series – an event he said he “regrets”.

-The alleged list of 2024 contestants corroborates reports that DIY SOS presenter Nick Knowles, former Arsenal player Paul Merson and CBeebies star Chris McCausland will be contestants on this year’s series/
+The alleged list of 2024 contestants corroborates reports that DIY SOS presenter Nick Knowles, former Arsenal player Paul Merson and CBeebies star Chris McCausland will be contestants on this year’s series.
+However, it’s worth noting, the list doesn’t mention Tom Dean, the olympic swimmer who self-confirmed his appearance at the Paris sporting event on Thursday (1 August).

 Other stars set to compete for the Glitterball trophy allegedly includes one of its highest-profile signings yet – the Emmy and Golden Globe-winning Ted Lasso star Hannah Waddingham, most recently seen acting opposite Ryan Gosling and Emy Blunt in action-comedy The Fall Guy.